jdegand/rithm-coding-challenge/README.md

 - Had to search on github to find something that would work when testing the application
 - Tests are similar to [this](https://github.com/bflaven/node-countries-mysql-crud-ejs)
 - Instead of using cheerio, could have used a jquery plugin
-- I am sure there are better ways to do this but I don't want to devote a ton of time to this
+- I am sure there are better ways to test this but I don't want to devote a ton of time to this
-- If I used react, I would have used cypress
+- If I had used react, I would have used cypress

 ## Screenshots